Issey Miyake: Perfumes

 Like many fashion designers, Issey Miyake also had a line of perfumes.
 His first fragrance, L'eau d'Issey, was created by perfumer Jacques Cavallier.

 The scent was followed by L'eau d'Issey Pour Homme (for men) in 1994.
 L'eau Bleue d'Issey Pour Homme was introduced in 2004; and its evolution, L'eau Bleue d'Issey Eau Fraiche was introduced in 2006.
 Every year from 2007 on, Issey Miyake brought out a "limited time only" fragrance for ladies, for which he brought in a "guest" perfumer.
 In 2007, he launched 'Drop on a Petal', and in 2008 he launched 'Reflections in a Drop'.
 A new Issey Miyake men's fragrance, L'eau d'Issey Pour Homme Intense, was introduced at Nordstrom in the United States in June 2007, with a larger worldwide rollout following in September 2007.
 Issey Miyake fragrances are produced under a long-term agreement by the Beauté Prestige International division of Shiseido.

 Other activities

 In 1992, Issey Miyake designed the Lithuanian national team's official uniform for the 1992 Summer Olympics in Barcelona.

-Working with Ron Arad, Miyake created A-POC Trampoline, which was a knit jacket, pants and stole.